scrubware/startup/README.md

 - Users will be able to log in to an account securely.
 - Accounts will be connected to a username and a history of all the user's posts.
+- Users can create and submit posts to the Zinger feed.
 - Posts will be able to be viewed in an infinite-scroll format.
 - Users will be able to vote on other users' posted "zingers" (jokes).
-- All userdata will be saved to a database upon closing the app.
+- User data will be saved to a database upon closing the app.
 - Administrators will be able to remove jokes deemed inappropriate.

 ### Technologies